My phone rings just after I post this on Facebook:

 The host couldn’t meet us until 2 so we returned to the car to grab the camera and my lip balm and set out to explore the neighborhood.
 We walked two blocks to the East River and gaped at the Queensboro Bridge, and at the cable car suspended overhead on its way to Roosevelt Island.

 We returned to the bustle of 1st Avenue and sampled 3 different preparations of pizza: thin crust with fresh mozz, Sicilian, Greek.
 We ordered another thin crust.
 Made earnest cases for the last bites.

-Once we checked into the apartment, we grabbed our passports and documentation and headed back down 1st to the United Nations–which FDR helped envision and create after World War II–and where my grandmother Lila dreamed of working–and where I’d spend some of the upcoming week as an NGO delegate at the 60th Commission on the Status of Women (CSW)–where I’d been returning since the 56th.
+Once we checked into the apartment, we grabbed our passports and documentation and headed back down 1st to the United Nations–which FDR helped envision and create after World War II–and where my grandmother Lila dreamed of working–and where I’d spend some of that upcoming week as an NGO delegate at the 60th Commission on the Status of Women (CSW)–where I’d been returning since the 56th.

-My guys would join me on opening day before heading back to Vermont, but not before my husband wore his Bernie t-shirt–like a billboard–through Midtown, onto the subway, into the Upper West Side, across Central Park, onto each floor of the MET, and down 5th Avenue; insisting on a photo in front of everything that said Trump.
+My guys would join me on opening day before heading back to Vermont, but not before my husband wore his Bernie t-shirt–like a billboard–through Midtown, onto the subway, into the Upper West Side, across Central Park, onto each floor of the MET, and down 5th Avenue; insisting on a photo in front of everything that said, Trump.

 Older people smirked.

 Even the clerk at the Japanese market, where my son insisted on stopping, wanted to talk: “My girlfriend and I love Bernie.
 Her shirt is coming this week.”